assareh/tfc-agent/producer/README.md

 # Terraform Cloud Agent in Amazon ECS Producer Workspace

 Provide values for required variables.
+Please note that I have the resource utilization of the tfc-agent containers set to the bare minimum of 128 CPU units and 256MB of RAM.
+This can be increased in the [task definition](files/task_definition.json) for improved performance.

 This workspace will require AWS credentials of some sort.
 A Terraform Cloud Agent token must also be provided as the terraform input variable `tfc_agent_token`.